 - Your listing does not sell, you lose a lot of time and still end up hiring a listing agent.

-- Your FSBO does not incentivize agents to bring clients.
+- The FSBO listing does not incentivize agents to bring clients.

 - You overprice your home hoping for a windfall that never comes.
 It causes you further losses: as it takes longer to sell your home while paying property taxes and or maintenance charges.